daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 Next, we summarize the dataset by displaying its dimensions (number of observations and features) and listing the column names.
 This gives us an overview of the dataset's structure and the available features for analysis.

-Cppy and paste the code below in the new cell and run it to see it output.
+Copy and paste the code below in the new cell and run it to see its output.

 ```bash
 print(str("Dataset consist of " + str(obs) + " observations (crashes) and " + str(feat) + " features.
 Features are following:"))
 print(",\n".join(Data.columns))
 ```

-Yours should be simiiar to mine below
+Yours should be similar to mine below

 ![screenshot after running step 3 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_21.png)